The Western Union Company [WU] – Analyzing the WU using Fundamentals and Trend Analysis

 Similarly, this company’s Total Asset Turnover is 0.60.

-This stock’s Beta value is currently 0.68, which indicates that it is 2.59% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 38.69.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.69, which indicates that it is 3.03% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.28.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is The Western Union Company [WU] a Reliable Buy?